Blue Light and Your Vision

 When you stare at a screen for hours at a time, whether it is a computer, TV, phone or tablet, you are exposed to blue light from the device.
 This blue light can cause eyestrain.
 There are ways to protect your eyes against eyestrain from blue light.

-Talk to your eye care professionals to explore lenses that can help with the stain caused by blue light.
+Talk to your eye care professionals to explore lenses that can help with the strain caused by blue light.
 They can review which eye care options are best for you.

 It is also recommended to: